“I’m Proud Of My Son": Here’s Why Biden’s Openness About His Son’s Addiction Matters

-The first U.S. presidential debate of 2020 was not pretty.
+The first US presidential debate of 2020 was not pretty.
 But there was at least one heart-warming moment that struck many viewers during what was otherwise a "verbal boxing match."
-And that was when former U.S. Vice President Joe Biden defended his son Hunter against a personal attack by U.S. President Donald Trump.
+And that was when former Vice President Joe Biden defended his son Hunter against a personal attack by President Donald Trump.

 The exchange came after Biden referenced an Atlantic story about Trump allegedly disparaging American service members.
 He brought up his own son, Beau Biden, and his military service in Iraq.
 (Beau, a former Delaware attorney general, passed away from cancer in 2015.)